tc39/notes/es7/2015-09/sept-22.md

 YK: What happens when you read the garbage?

-LH: Currently will get the garbage
+LHN: Currently will get the garbage

 Memory Model (4)